matthewmcq/upscalemp3/README.md

 5. After training, the model predicts the missing spectrogram data from input mp3 audio segments and returns the ISTFT of the spectrogram encoded as a wav file at 44.1kHz.

-## TODO:

-- Need a way to stitch arbitrarily-sized mp3 files back together after running the model on 1s segments.
-- Compensate for slight phase differences with an augmented Griffin-Lim algorithm.